 It’s not strictly in the ‘pantry’ category, but a well-stocked freezer will provide you with essential ingredients to complement your dried goods and make well-rounded, delicious meals.
 It’s always useful to have frozen spinach, broccoli, peas and any other veg you like.
 Frozen fruit can be deliciously mixed into smoothies and used for making desserts.

 Freeze freshly minced garlic, ginger, and herbs to stop these ingredients from going off in the fridge.

 Finally, don’t forget to stash some ice cream in there for days when you fancy a quick, easy treat!

 6. Let technology be a force for good

 Thankfully, managing our food pantry does not have to be overwhelming today.

 The Cozzo App is here to help you keep on top of it right from your phone!
 Through the App, you can:

-- create an inventory of your pantry items
+- create an inventory of your fridge, freezer and pantry

 By using the Cozzo App, you will be able to take all the things you learned during lockdowns and maintain them when life returns to normal.